Knowledge sharing is a powerful way to harness the talent that already exists in your organization.

 Workflows offer the opportunity to share both a big-picture and a granular view of a process.
 Organizations will regularly train on individual job-based tasks but often forget to show how those contributions fit into the larger picture.

 Workflows can give employees the opportunity to understand when they take action and why, and have a deeper understanding of the impacts of their actions.
 If employees are encouraged to and know where to reference process workflows, they can easily get the right answer when they are stuck and have a question.
 Workflows are included in Pinnacle content but can easily be copied and modified to adhere to your organization’s unique needs.

 Setting expectations from the beginning is a great way to ensure that a practice gets adopted by every new team member you welcome.
 Teach them how to document their solutions and discoveries, learn from other employees’ shared knowledge, and share their own insights when relevant.
 You can easily create a custom onboarding course in Pinnacle Series, teaching your new staff everything they need to know.

 Company culture has a huge effect on how comfortable employees feel approaching others with their thoughts and ideas.
 It’s the manager’s job to make sure their teams know the door is always open for brainstorming sessions and innovation.
 Even if those ideas don’t end up getting implemented after discussion and consideration, it’s wise to have a company culture where employees feel heard and want to share what they know.

 See for yourself how Pinnacle Series can help you implement these best practices to enhance knowledge sharing.
-Reach out to schedule a demo or free trial with our team today!
+Reach out to Schedule a demo or pilot with our team today!